-Subject Areas are listed alphabetically. -CHEMISTRY Course Number and Title The Course Reference Number (CRN) is an identification number for each section of a class.
-CHEM 192 ELEMENTARY CHEMISTRY (C-ID CHEM 101) Comprehensive introductory chemistry course covering basic concepts, theories and laws with emphasis on reasoning and problem solving skills.
+Subject Areas are listed alphabetically.
+CHEMISTRY Course Number and Title The Course Reference Number (CRN) is an identification number for each section of a class.
+CHEM 192 ELEMENTARY CHEMISTRY C-ID CHEM 101) Comprehensive introductory chemistry course covering basic concepts, theories and laws with emphasis on reasoning and problem solving skills.
 RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
 PREREQ: MATH 110 or satisfactory score on District math placement test and other measures as appropriate that indicate proficiency in Elementary Algebra.
 Transfer: CSU: B1, B3, UC C-ID Approval Number A C-ID number next to a course signals that participating California colleges and universities have determined that these courses are comparable in content and scope to courses offered on their own campuses, regardless of their unique titles or local course number.
 A Materials Fee is a supplemental charge for materials and supplies, applicable to certain courses.
-CHEM 192 AA MTWTh8:10-10:15 18-311 Wilcox 4.0 6/13-7/21 CHEM 192 has a non-refundable materials charge of \$6.
+53033 CHEM 192 AA MTWTh8:10-10:15 18-311 Wilcox 4.0 6/13-7/21 CHEM 192 has a non-refundable materials charge of \$6.
 Accepted for Transfer by California State University (CSU) and/or University of California (UC).
-An "X" in the Section Designator indicates a class that is cross-listed.
-Cross-listed classes are those which are offered under more than one department, or involve instruction at more than one skill level during the same class period.
-MATHEMATICS MATH 200 ELEMENTARY PROBABILITY AND STATISTICS Measures of central tendency and dispersion; sampling distributions, statistical inference, regression and correlation.
-A minimum of 16 by arrangement lab hours are required.
+MATHEMATICS , , An "X" in the Section Designator MATH 200 EI EMENTADY DDODADII ITY AND STATISTICS Short Course Dates for classes that indicates a class that is cross-listed.
+Cross-listed classes are those which are offered under more than one department, MATH 200 ELEMENTARY PROBABILITY AND STATISTICS Measures of central tendency and dispersion; sampling distributions, statistical inference, regression and correlation.
+A minimum of 16 by arrangement lab meet less than the full semester.
+Building and Room Number or involve instruction at more than one skill level during the same class period. hours are required.
 RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 PREREQ: MATH 120 or 121 or 123, or appropriate score on District math placement test and other measures as appropriate.
-(CAN STAT 2) Transfer: CSU: B4, UC.
-(IGETC: 2) Short Course Dates for classes that meet less than the full semester.
-Building and Room Number Instructor 'Staff' means that no instructor had been Class Format and Location indicates the format of the class and the location where classes meet if it is an off-campus class.
-All Evening, Weekend, Late 92987 MATH 200 AX MTWTh12:45-1:35 T7-209 Staff 4.0 83175 MATH 200 AB MW 10:10-12:00 17-109 Hum 4.0 90272 MATH 200 AC MTWTh 8:30-9:20 17-103 Darafshi 4.0 91990 MATH 200 AD TTh 10:10-12:00 21-100 Ivanova 4.0 Evening Courses Course held at the Menlo Park Center/JobTrain 81374 MATH 200 LA Tue 6:00-10:10 MP-51 Toma 4.0 assigned to the class at the time this schedule was printed.
-Units or credits are assigned to a course based on the number of hours the course meets each week.
+(CAN STAT 2) Transfer: Instructor 'Staff' means that no instructor had been Day(s) and Time Class Meets CSU: B4, UC.
+(IGETC: 2) 92987 MATH 200 AX MTWTh12:45-1:35 assigned to the class at the time this schedule was printed.
+Class Format and Location indicates the format of the class and the location 90272 MATH 200 AC MTWTh 8:30-9:20 17-103 Darafshi 4.0 91990 MATH 200 AD TTh 10:10-12:00 21-100 Ivanova 4.0 [Evening Courses Units or credits are assigned to a course based on the number of hours the course where classes meet if it is an off-campus class.
+All Evening, Weekend, Late Course held at the Menlo Park Center/JobTrain 81374 MATH 200 LA Tue 6:00-10:10 MP-51 Toma 4.0 meets each week.
 The enrollment fee is charged per unit.
 Afternoon, and Off-campus Classes are SHADED.
 Hybrid Course.
-See pages 87-89 for more information: Mandatory orientation meeting for MATH 200 HLA: 90046 MATH 200 HLA Wed 5:05-5:55 17-105 Hum 4.0 8/17 Online instruction: By Arr 3.8 Hrs/Wk Online 8/17-12/16
+See pages 80-84 for more information: Mandatory orientation meeting for MATH 200 HLA: 90046 MATH 200 HLA Wed 5:05-5:55 17-105 Hum 4.0 8/17 Online instruction: By Arr 3.8 Hrs/Wk Online 8/17-12/16